Crisscrossing the CBD, Melbourne’s eclectic laneways and arcades reflect its fascinating heritage and creative character.

 Dial up the glamour and head over to the Block Arcade — a true Melbourne institution that is as historic as it is beautiful.
 Dating back to the 19thcentury, this stunning architectural gem gives more than a nod to the Victorian and French Renaissance styles, with its huge domed skylight and intricate mosaic tiled floors.
 Along with stylish boutiques and galleries, the Block is home to the famous Hopetoun Tea Rooms.
 Expect to queue for your tea and dainties.

 The Royal Arcade precedes the Block historically by about twenty years.
 Connecting Bourke, Elizabeth and Little Collins Streets, it’s the country’s oldest surviving shopping arcade.
 The soaring ceilings and striking black and white tiled chessboard floors are the Royal’s defining features, and you can shop like a king, queen or mere pawn depending on your budget.
 Shops range from the posh to the penny-pinching.
-Don’t forget to check out the fearsome guardians of Gaunt’s Clock — Gog and Magog.
+Say hi to Gog and Magog — the fearsome guardians of Gaunt’s Clock.

 Hardware Lane could be considered less ‘lane’ and more ‘precinct’, with its proliferation of cafes and restaurants.
 It has a really relaxed vibe, particularly in summer, and if you can’t find something to suit your gastronomic requirements here, then you might need to start double-checking for a heartbeat.
 A huge variety of cuisines are represented and it’s one of the best places for settling in and doing some serious people-watching.